NoahChristiansen/capstone/README.md

 Most of the regression models surpassed the baseline accuracy.
 However, SVR was not able to and in effect, could on be considered for answering our problem statement.
 Therefore, the best model was the **VotingRegressor** Model.
 We were able to combined three emsemble models: BaggingRegressor, RandomForestRegressor, and GradientBoostingRegressor in this algorithm.
 According to the testing $R^2$ score, the VotingRegressor was able to manage well with unknown data.
 However, the model was still overfit because it had low bias and high variance.

 Despite the overfitting, this model can be use to predict the revenue of a movie given that we know the selected features of that particular movie.
-The two top features production companies should consider to focus on to get a return on their investments should be the `budget` and `popularity` features.
+The two top features that production companies should consider to focus on to get a return on their investments should be the `budget` and `popularity` features.
 This is the case because these features were consistently the top two correlated features with the target variable.

 Yet, the VotingRegressor still had its limitations.
 We can not fully interpret it because we are only given back the average from various models.
-Also, if we use the wrong ensemble method for our setting, we are not going to do better.
+Also, if we use the wrong ensemble method for setting up the model, we will not improve our scores.
 In other words, we have to determine the models we use based off the bias-variance trade off to really benefit from the VotingRegressor.

 In addition, our model can improve it's $R^2$ score if we further tuned our hyperparameters and eliminated more outliers.